 Brendan O’Connor, Australia’s minister for home affairs, has said that the adoption of an R18+ rating for games in the country would create jobs.
 Consultation on the adult-only rating is taking place in July.

-DSi has been region-coded to protect the innocent, Nintendo UK boss David Yarnton’s told The Times.
-“There are many different age requirements with games around the world,” said Yarnton when asked why Nintendo had blocked games from other regions.
-“I’ve been involved with the Industry Body, and we’ve just had the Byron review, so it’s […]
+DSi has been region-coded to protect the innocent, Nintendo UK boss David Yarnton’s told The Times.“There are many different age requirements with games around the world,” said Yarnton when asked why Nintendo had blocked games from other regions.“I’ve been involved with the Industry Body, and we’ve just had the Byron review, so it’s quite topical. […]